 Idiopathic Thrombocytopenic Purpura (ITP) is a condition which causes a drastic reduction of the platelets in your blood.
 Insufficient platelets in your blood can cause profuse and persistent bleeding whenever you there is an injury.
 If your platelet count is up to or above the normal range, you are less likely to get bleeding symptoms.
 Under such circumstances, it is safe to undergo most surgeries and also to have a normal vaginal delivery.

 In people with ITP, the immune system treats platelets as foreign and destroys them.
 The spleen, which acts as a blood filter, is responsible for removing these damaged platelets.
 Therefore removal of the spleen can help to keep more platelets circulating in the body.
 Splenectomy used to be the standard treatment for ITP before drug therapies were developed.
 It is still carried out in patients with chronic severe ITP (troublesome ITP for a year or more).
-Surgeons often perform splenectomy using a laparoscopic procedure also known as a keyhole surgery.
+Surgeons often perform splenectomy using a laparoscopic procedure also known as keyhole surgery.
 This procedure has the advantage of a shorter hospital stay and quicker recovery time.
-However, in some patients the surgeon may need to revert to open surgery.
+However, in some patients, the surgeon may need to revert to open surgery.
 This usually is the case if the spleen is particularly large or if there are any other complications.

 Many women with low platelets are concerned about having a family.
 A low platelet count does not prevent a woman from conceiving pregnancy or delivering a healthy offspring.
-However, the situation calls for special attention and close coordination between the woman’s haematologist, obstetrician, and paediatrician.
+However, the situation calls for special attention and close coordination between the woman’s haematologist, obstetrician and pediatrician.
 If you were diagnosed with ITP before you became pregnant, you may find that your pregnancy will either make the ITP better or worse.
 Most women, who are suffering from ITP before pregnancy, do not require any treatment for ITP during their pregnancy.

 Treatment for pregnant women with ITP depends on the platelet count.
-In case of mild ITP, you probably won’t need any treatment other than careful monitoring and regular blood tests.
+In the case of mild ITP, you probably won’t need any treatment other than careful monitoring and regular blood tests.

 With extremely low platelet or excessive bleeding, you’re more likely to experience serious, heavy bleeding during and after delivery.
 In these cases, we will work with you to determine a treatment plan that will help maintain a safe platelet count without adversely affecting your baby.
 In pregnancy, treatment for immune thrombocytopenic purpura (ITP) and neonatal alloimmune thrombocytopenia (NAIT) involves two patients: mother and her baby.
 Care of an affected mother centers on minimizing her risk of bleeding during pregnancy and childbirth.
 Doctors prefer to do regular checks on platelet counts throughout pregnancy to ensure that they are in an acceptable range.
 At present, no truly reliable method exists for determining which newborns are at risk for severe thrombocytopenia.